 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This recipe for Lithuanian Poppy Seed Cookies or aguonu sausainiukai is a dropped cookie dusted with confectioners' sugar or left plain.
+This recipe for Lithuanian poppy seed cookies, or aguonu sausainiukai, are dropped cookies that can be dusted with confectioners' sugar or left plain.

 Poppy seeds are omnipresent in Lithuanian cuisine and appear in everything from savory foods and noodles to desserts.